Updated July 17, 2023

 Definition of Ponzi Scheme

 The term ‘Ponzi Scheme’ is derived from the swindler named Charles Ponzi in 1919.
 It is a fraudulent investment scheme.
 The main work of the people managing such schemes is to attract more and more new investors by providing a large amount of interest on investment with low and no risk.
-The new investors find this as a promising scheme and invest their money in it.
-The invested money is used to pay back profit to the previous investors and the remaining money is kept by the managers of Ponzi schemes.
+The new investors find this a promising scheme and invest their money in it.
+The invested money is used to pay back profit to the previous investors, and the managers of Ponzi schemes keep the remaining money.

 Characteristics of a Ponzi Scheme